raspberrypilearning/synchronised-swimming/en/step_2.md

 --- task ---

-Click on the Stage and then the `Backdrops` Tab and 'Convert to Bitmap'.
+Click on the 'Stage' and then the 'Backdrops' Tab and 'Convert to Bitmap'.

 ![scratch screen with stage, backdrops and convert to bitmap highlighted](images/swim-select-backdrop.png)

 --- /task ---

+--- task ---

 Select a blue colour and the 'Fill with color' tool and then click on the backdrop.